-When I first came to Athens in ’87, Stuart Laing and I trooped ‘round the Acropolis, brutally hungover, sucking up dust and smog in the blistering heat.
-Aspiring and pretentious drama students, we affected devotion to Dionyisia and Thespis, but were much keener on ouzo, bongs and discos.
+When I first visited Athens in ’87, Stuart Laing and I trooped ‘round the Acropolis, hungover, inhaling dust and sucking up smog in the blistering heat.
+Aspiring drama students, we made theatrical nods to Dionyisia and Thespis, but were mainly keen on ouzo, bongs and discos.

-Prior to arrival, teenage optimism had prompted visions of improvising and spontaneously performing in the ancient Odeon of Herodes Atticus on the south slope.
+Teenage optimism spawned visions of performing mythological improvisations in the Odeon of Herodes Atticus on the south slope.
 This was not to be.

-In the intervening three decades, Athens has upped its game on the Parthenon front and testimony to its pride, passion and expertise is the New Acropolis Museum.
+In the intervening decades, Athens upped its game on the Parthenon front and testimony to its pride, passion and expertise is the New Acropolis Museum.

 Robbed and flogged

-For years, the Brits have sniffed that the Greeks were guilty of being, well, a bit casual with their antiquities.
+The Brits have consistently sniffed that the Greeks were guilty of being a tad casual with their antiquities.
 True or not, we’ve been guilty of robbing them.
-The Parthenon Marbles, or Elgin’s Marbles (as they shouldn’t be known) were yanked, rather brutally from the Parthenon in the early 19th century.
+The Parthenon Marbles, or Elgin’s Marbles (as they shouldn’t be known) were yanked from the Parthenon in the early 19th century.
 At best, they were acquired through an agreement of very dubious legitimacy.

-The British Museum has long maintained they boasted the best venue for showcasing Elgin’s spoils and has stuffily refused to even discuss or contemplate their return.
-This cocky stance has become thin as a Rizla since The New Acropolis Museum opened.
+The British Museum maintains they have the best venue for platforming Elgin’s spoils and refuses to discuss their return.
+This arsey stance became Rizla-thin when The New Acropolis Museum opened it’s fabulous doors.

-The entire museum floats above the Makriyianni settlement on concrete columns, with the ground level featuring an unnerving glass floor to vada the archaeological digs below.
-At 14,000 square metres, the awesome building offers enormous, airy space to the exceptional artefacts.
+The entire museum floats above the Makriyianni settlement on concrete columns.
+The ground level features a glass floor to view the archaeological digs below.
+At 14,000 square metres, the awesome building offers huge, airy space to the exceptional artefacts.

-The museum’s shrewd design means the contents are bathed in ambient natural light at every turn.
-Mathematical precision and conceptual clarity make the museum a calming joy to peruse.
-To be honest, it makes parts of the British Museum look like a stressful, overstuffed, cupboard.
+The museum’s design ensures the contents are bathed in ambient natural light at every turn.
+Mathematical precision and conceptual clarity make the space a calming joy to peruse.
+It makes parts of the British Museum look like a busy, overstuffed wardrobe.

-There’s a symbolic, stinging space where she should be standing.
-Never has an empty pedestal seemed so provocative.
+There’s a symbolic empty space where she should be standing.
+Never has a pedestal seemed so provocative.

-The Acropolis Museum’s top-floor atrium offers 360-degree panoramic views of the Parthenon and contemporary Athens and is devoted to the temple’s Pentelic marble decorations.
-Metopes, frieze fragments and pediments have capacity to be organised in their original positioning.
+The Acropolis Museum’s penthouse atrium offers 360-degree panoramic views of the Parthenon and the city below.
+The floor’s devoted to the temple’s Pentelic marble decorations.
+Metopes, frieze fragments and pediments are organised in their original positioning.

-The rectangle-shaped room boasts floor-to-ceiling windows and is tilted to align with the Parthenon itself.
-As you contemplate the historic work, the Acropolis hovers on the nearby horizon, majestically visible through the enormous windows.
+The rectangular room has floor-to-ceiling windows and is tilted to align with the Parthenon itself.
+As you ponder the historic work, the Acropolis hovers on the horizon, looking majestic through the epic windows.

 Main picture: The central akroterion of the Parthenon roof 447–432 BC © Acropolis Museum